marlonveiga-santos/typewrithem/README.md

 Soon I want to put a caretDelay option for delay blink.
 It's recommended the use of ID for tags who will use typewrithem.

+## Two cents about styling

+The page style is purposely inserted inside the style tag via a string literal.
+This is so that the primary styling control is created entirely through the Javascript file, in addition to keeping all the necessary resources within a single file.
+This shape also allows for easy styling via a simple CSS file.
+However, this solution may change in the future, through the creation of a new file without this dependency feature, which may make the CSS writing process necessary.

+## Acknowledgements

 ## Todo
-- Talk about styling.
-- Refactor code as possible.
+- Refactor code as possible. (on hold)
-- Create a CSS detached version.
+- Create a CSS detached version.(on hold)
 - Aknowledgements.

 SOON...